Automatic Man: Formation

 During the break we heard a band practising in the big space.
 We went in to see who it was.
 It turned out to be "Automatic Man".
 That night the bass man wasn't working out and stomped out of the room.
 They spotted Don and asked him to sit in and to finish rehearsing.
 He stepped up to the plate that night.
 When they stopped for a break we went back in the small space we were practising in to finish.
 During that time they asked him to join the band.
 One of the reasons was that he played so well that they were that impressed.
-The other was that Doni and I had gone to Junior College with the keyboard player and main writer "Bayete" at the newly opened "Skyline College".
+The other was that Doni and I had gone to Junior College with the keyboard player and main writer "Bayeté" at the newly opened "Skyline College".

-Impressing Chris Blackwell, president of Island Records, he signed the band to a two-record deal.
+After the band impressed Chris Blackwell, the president of Island Records, he signed them to a two-record deal.

 Debut album

-Rather than continue to build on their following in the San Francisco/Bay Area, Automatic Man headed for London.
-Automatic Man made Chelsea's King's Road in London their base of operations recording at Basing Street Studios now Sarm West Studios in Notting Hill and the legendary Olympic Studios with renowned recording engineer Keith Harwood.
-The self-titled debut album featured hard guitars and layered synthesizers.
-Allusions to space travel, Atlantis, astral projection, karma, angels, aliens, belly dancers and other mystical and exotic subjects are covered on nearly every album track.
+Rather than continue to build on their following in the San Francisco Bay Area, Automatic Man headed for London.
+Automatic Man made Chelsea's King's Road in London their base of operations recording at Basing Street Studios, now Sarm West Studios, in Notting Hill and Olympic Studios with renowned recording engineer Keith Harwood.
+The self-titled debut album, Automatic Man, featured hard guitars and layered synthesizers.
+Allusions to space travel, Atlantis, astral projection, karma, angels, aliens, belly dancers and other subjects are covered on the majority of tracks on the album.
 Cochran wrote the tracks "Atlantis Rising-Fanfare", "Coming Through", "One and One", "Newspapers", "Geni-Geni" and "Turning of the Axis [Theme from Atlantis Rising]".
 He shares co-writing credits with band manager Lou CasaBianca on "Automatic Man", "Interstellar Tracking Devices" and "Right Back Down."
 The entire band and CasaBianca share writing credits on "There's A Way."

+In the United Kingdom, the album was promoted on BBC Radio 1 by Alan Freeman, who did the voiceover for the album ads that aired on the UK’s commercial radio stations.

 Track listing

-All songs written and composed by Todd Cochran (as "Bayete"), except as noted.
+All songs written and composed by Todd Cochran (as "Bayeté"), except as noted.